 The Modern Web App pattern begins breaking up the monolithic architecture and introduces service decoupling.
 When you decouple a web app architecture, you can scale decoupled services independently.
 Scaling the Azure services to support an independent web app service, rather than an entire web app, optimizes scaling costs while meeting demands.
 To autoscale containers, follow these recommendations:

 Configure autoscaling rules.
 Use the autoscaling configurations that provide the most cost-effective control over your services.
 For containerized services, event-based scaling, such as Kubernetes Event-Driven Autoscaler (KEDA), often provides granular control, allowing you to scale based on event metrics.
-Azure Container Apps and Azure Kubernetes Service support KEDA.
-For services that don't support KEDA, such as Azure App Service, use the autoscaling features provided by the platform itself.
+Container Apps and AKS support KEDA.
+For services that don't support KEDA, such as App Service, use the autoscaling features provided by the platform itself.
 These features often include scaling based on metrics-based rules or HTTP traffic.

 Configure minimum replicas.
 To prevent a cold start, configure autoscaling settings to maintain a minimum of one replica.
 A cold start is when you initialize a service from a stopped state, which often creates a delayed response.
 If minimizing costs is a priority and you can tolerate cold start delays, set the minimum replica count to 0 when configuring autoscaling.